Visible Collider Signals of Natural Quirks: Simplified Scalar Quirk Model

 As with the neutral bound states, the production and annihilation of the charged states can be compared to LHC searches.
 Previous studies~\cite{Burdman:2008ek,Burdman:2014zta} applied these methods only when the squirks were degenerate.
 In the $\Delta=0$ limit, the branching fraction to $W\gamma$ dominates.
 As this final state is experimentally simpler than $WZ$, the experimental reach is correspondingly greater.

 A careful analysis of the branching fractions, however, shows that the $\Delta=0$ results change rapidly away from that limit.
-We find that that the ratio of the decay widths is
+We find that the ratio of the decay widths is

-where the phase space factors $\beta_{WV}$ are given in Eq.~\eqref{eq:velBeta}.
+where phase space factors $\beta_{WV}$ and the other constants are found in Appendix~\ref{app.widths}.
 This shows that the $WZ$ width grows with $M$, compared to the $W\gamma$ width, but this growth is tempered by $\Delta$.
 In the $\Delta=0$ limit, this behavior is completely absent.

-In Fig.~\ref{fig:BR-vs-Delta} we plot the branching ratios of the charged bound state $\Psi_\pm$ into $W\gamma$ (solid) and $WZ$ (dashed) final states for several values of the total mass $M$ using the full formulae for the widths given in Appendix \ref{app.widths}.
+In Fig.~\ref{fig:BR-vs-Delta} we plot the branching ratios of the charged bound state $\Psi_\pm$ into $W\gamma$ (solid) and $WZ$ (dashed) final states for several values of the total mass $M$ using the full formulas for the widths given in Appendix \ref{app.widths}.
 We see that for small $\Delta$ the branching into $W\gamma$ dominates, but also that this behavior changes as the splitting increases.
-The larger $M$ is the sooner the turnover, which agrees with Eq.~\eqref{eq:widthRatio}.
+The larger $M$ is, the sooner the turnover, which agrees with Eq.~\eqref{eq:widthRatio}.

 The smaller $M$ results show that there is a difference between positive and negative $\Delta$.
 This is due to the difference in the electric charges of the two states (in our plot we have defined positive $\Delta$ to correspond to a heavier up-type squirk).
 This asymmetry is significant only at low $M$.
-Because the branching ratio curves are essentially symmetric for $M\gtrsim 400$~GeV, in the collider study, that we outline in Sec.~\ref{s.collider}, we use $0<\Delta<40$~GeV ($m_{\su}\geq m_{\sd}$) as an effective range for the splitting.
+Because the branching ratio curves are essentially symmetric for $M\gtrsim 400$~GeV in the collider study that we outline in Sec.~\ref{s.collider}, we use $0<\Delta<40$~GeV ($m_{\su}\geq m_{\sd}$) as an effective range for the splitting.
 Considering negative $\Delta$ will change the exact results at low $M$, but should be qualitatively similar.